-• A rear passenger pushing or pulling on the back of the front passenger's seat.
+A rear passenger pushing or pulling on the back of the front passenger's seat.

-- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket. - Moving the front seat or seat-back forcibly back against the folded rear seat.

-Also, make sure the floor mat behind the front passenger's seat is hooked to the floor mat anchor (see page 330).
-If it is not, the mat may interfere with the proper operation of the sensors and operation of the seat.
+- Moving the front seat forcibly back against cargo on the seat or floor behind it. - Hanging heavy items on the front passenger seat, or placing heavy items in the seat-back pocket. - Moving the front seat or seat-back forcibly back against the folded rear seat. - Also, make sure the floor mat behind the front passenger's seat is properly positioned on the floor (see page 338).
+If it is not, the mat may interfere with the proper operation of the front passenger's seat and its sensors.